Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Hell, I did too.

-You know, what as soon as I learned what the smell of bacon was, I learned how to make it.
+You know, as soon as I learned what the smell of bacon was, I learned how to make it.

-Same thing with popcorn, but I did the real thing.
+But I did the real thing.

 Little kitchen toys.

-I There is a reason, I guess, that I never became a parent.
+There is a reason, I guess, that I never became a parent.

-I say I no, didn't wear an apron.
+I say, no, I didn't wear an apron.

 I knew how to do it.

-Or an apron.
+Wear an apron.

 Houston, Texas.